There are 3 options available for dealing with pensions on divorce

 Note - this decision lies with the trustees and applies at scheme level, other than option 3 individual scheme members are not allowed to choose which option they want.

-In practice the trustees of unfunded pension arrangements will want to avoid having to pay monetary amounts out of the scheme and will only offer scheme membership, and trustees of funded arrangements probably want to avoid looking after benefits on behalf of unconnected third parties and will only offer an external transfer.
+In practice the trustees of unfunded pension arrangements will want to avoid having to pay monetary amounts out of the scheme and will usually only offer scheme membership, and trustees of funded arrangements probably want to avoid looking after benefits on behalf of unconnected third parties and will usually only offer an external transfer.

 Since December 2000 sharing has commonly been considered the most favourable option after offsetting.